Vincenzo Grossi: Canonization

+Grossi's spiritual writings were approved by theologians on 23 December 1952.
 The canonization process commenced on 2 April 1954 under Pope Pius XII which bestowed upon him the title of Servant of God.
 The cause opened in Lodi and the local process commenced.
 The process was validated on 9 November 1959.

 Pope Paul VI recognized his life of heroic virtue and proclaimed him to be Venerable on 10 May 1973.
 A miracle attributed to his intercession was investigated and was validated.
 Paul VI approved the miracle and celebrated the beatification on 1 November 1975.

 A second miracle attributed to his intercession was investigated and was validated on 15 October 2011.
 The medical board based in Rome approved the miracle after discussion regarding the healing on 20 November 2014 and passed it on to the theologians who also made known their approval of the healing as a miracle.
 On 5 May 2015, Pope Francis approved the miracle as being directly attributed to Grossi's intercession which allowed for him to be canonized.
 A date was set for his canonization in a consistory on 27 June 2015 and Grossi was canonized as a saint on 18 October 2015.